code-dot-org/code-dot-org/frontend/packages/labs/oceans/README.md

 ## Popups

-We also use popups to give extra information.
+We also use modal popups to give extra information.

 <img width="1311" alt="popup" src="https://user-images.githubusercontent.com/2205926/165404670-4b556c6e-18e7-4ec6-b3d2-19c025c5b108.png">

+## State

+The app's runtime state is stored in a very simple module [here](https://github.com/code-dot-org/ml-activities/blob/c9d24c4b7a20ea12d5dc7a094094c5ef4dfbbde3/src/oceans/state.js).
+Updates to state trigger a React render, unless deliberately skipped.

+## Host interface

+The full functionality of this app is enabled when hosted by https://studio.code.org.
+The main repo loads this app via code [here](https://github.com/code-dot-org/code-dot-org/tree/c3325655902e82479d0a85d5adc73049810e5b66/apps/src/fish).
+Specific parameters passed in during initialization, [here](https://github.com/code-dot-org/code-dot-org/blob/c3325655902e82479d0a85d5adc73049810e5b66/apps/src/fish/Fish.js#L127-L136), include a foreground and background canvas, the `appMode`, a callback when the user continues to the next level, callbacks for loading & playing sound effects, and localized strings.

+## Analytics

+If Google Analytics is available on the page, the app generates a synthetic page view for each scene, allowing for an understanding of usage and duration of each scene in the script.

 # Additional information

 ## Common operations

-The documentation for common operations for AI Lab is comprehensive and should apply to this project too: https://github.com/code-dot-org/ml-playground#common-operations
+The documentation for common operations for **AI Lab** is comprehensive and should apply to this project too: https://github.com/code-dot-org/ml-playground#common-operations

 ## Getting started